daden-ms/arm/README.md

 1. Check: **Pin to dashboard** (If you want it on your dashboard)
 1. Click: **Create**

-## Add Azure Data Lake Store Link Service
+## Add Azure Data Lake Store Linked Service
 1. Browse: https://portal.azure.com
 1. Click: **Data factories** > **dataFactory[*UNIQUE*]** > **Author and deploy**
 1. Hover mouse over the icon, stop at **New Data Store**, Click *New Data Store**, Select "Azure Data Lake Store"